ubc-library-rc/intro-git/index.md

      4. Quit the Command Prompt by typing `exit` then pressing "Enter"

 This will provide you with both Git and Bash in the Git Bash program.

+Another option on Windows is activating **Windows Subsystem for Linux** (WSL).
+WSL is a compatibility layer to run Linux binary files natively on Windows 10.
+Please follow this guide to activate WSL on your system.

+To install WSL on your Windows Machine, use the [Simplified install](https://docs.microsoft.com/en-us/windows/wsl/install-win10#simplified-installation-for-windows-insiders).

  **3. Configure Git user name and email**
 Open Bash (_Terminal_ in Mac, _Git Bash_ in Windows) and enter the following commands to configure Git.
 (Note that `$` represents the command prompt; the commands themselves start with the word `git`.)